Deephaven Data Lifecycle

 /db/Systems/<databaseNamespace>

-Intraday data is merged into historical data by a manual or
+. - Intraday data is typically merged into historical data by a scheduled Merge PQ.
+It may also be merged by a Merge Script manually or via

-Each historical database namespace directory contains two directories that must be configured by the administrator:
+- Each historical database namespace directory contains two directories that the administrator must configure:

 WritablePartitions

-- used for all writes to historical dataPartitions
+is used for all writes to historical data.Partitions

-- used for all reads from historical data The (historical)<databaseNamespace>
+is used for all reads from historical data.- The (historical)

 is divided into aPartitions